The Essential Guide to Overcoming Panic Attacks: A Step by Step Resource

 All of this being said – the truth is there are no “spontaneous” panic attacks.

-There are proven observable physiological changes that occur before every panic attack.
+The truth is there are no "spontaneous" panic attacks - there are proven observable physiological changes that occur before every panic attack.

 But that is a discussion for another article…